John Hancock Tower: History

-An observation deck with views of Boston was a tourist attraction for several decades.
-However, it was closed after the September 11, 2001, terrorist attacks.
-After the closure of the John Hancock Tower's observation deck, the highest observation deck open to the public in Boston was in the Prudential Tower, although this has since closed as well.

-The building's owners cite security as the reason for the continued closure.
-They have rented the deck for private functions and have expressed intent to replace it with more office space.
-Boston city officials contend that security concerns are moot, since most similar attractions have long since reopened.
-In addition, they note that a public observation deck was a requirement for the original building permits to gain public benefit from the high tower.
-However, officials have not been able to locate the documentation of this requirement.

 In 2006, Broadway Partners acquired Hancock Place for $1.3 billion.
 By 2009, they had defaulted on the loans they used to buy the building, and it fell into foreclosure.
 On March 30, 2009, Hancock Place was sold at auction for $660 million ($20 million was new equity and the $640 million of in-place debt was assumed by the buyer) to a consortium of Normandy Real Estate Partners and Five Mile Capital Partners.
 The companies had been slowly increasing their investment over the previous months.
 In October 2010, Boston Properties acquired the John Hancock Tower for $930 million.
 As part of the purchase agreement, the name "Hancock Tower" would expire along with John Hancock's lease in 2015.

 The company that built the Hancock Tower and two earlier, similarly-named buildings is known loosely as "John Hancock Insurance", or simply "John Hancock".
 It was known as "The John Hancock Life Insurance Company" in the 1930s and "The John Hancock Mutual Life Insurance Company" in the 1940s.
 As of 2000, the company owning the buildings was "John Hancock Financial Services, Inc." with various subsidiaries such as "The John Hancock Variable Life Insurance Company" and "Signator Investors, Inc." In 2003, Manulife Financial Corporation of Toronto acquired the company, but it still uses the name "John Hancock Financial Services, Inc." and those of various subsidiaries.

-The name change from "John Hancock" to "200 Clarendon" took place in mid-2015, when the eponymous company's lease expired.
+The name change from "John Hancock" to "200 Clarendon" took place in mid-2015, when the Hancock's lease expired.
 It had been stipulated in the leasing contract that the building would retain the name "John Hancock" only so long as John Hancock Financial was an occupant.